FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_01.md

 \end{equation}
 $$

-Equation $\eqref{eq:2.1.10}$ and equation $\eqref{eq:2.1.7}$ are the principles of the virtual work discretized in this development code.
+Eq.$\eqref{eq:2.1.10}$ and Eq.$\eqref{eq:2.1.7}$ are the principles of the virtual work discretized in this development code.

 ## Formulation

-The principle equation $\eqref{eq:2.1.10}$ of the virtual work is discretized for each finite element to acquire the following equation.
+If the principle of virtual work, Eq.$\eqref{eq:2.1.10}$, is discretized for each finite element, the following equation is obtained:

 $$
 \begin{equation}